-(1) The amounts in this column reflect the base salary and the remuneration paid to the named executive officers for the financial years ended March 31, 2023, and March 31, 2022.
+(1) The amounts in this column reflect the base salary and the remuneration paid to the named executive officers for the fiscal years ended March 31, 2024 and March 31, 2023.

-(2) The amounts in this column represent the amount of discretionary bonus payments earned by each named executive officers in respect of the financial year ended March 31, 2023, and March 31, 2022.
+(2) The amounts in this column represent the amount of discretionary bonus payments earned by each named executive officers in respect of the fiscal year ended March 31, 2023.
+The Board has not yet made determinations regarding bonus payments with respect to the fiscal year ended March 31, 2024, but anticipates that such determinations will be made in the first quarter of the fiscal year ending March 31, 2025.

-(3) The amounts in this column represent the aggregate grant fair value of option awards granted to each named executive officer in the financial year 2022-23, computed in accordance with the GAAP.
+(3) The amounts in this column represent the aggregate grant fair value of option awards granted to each named executive officer in the fiscal years ended March 31, 2024 and March 31, 2023, computed in accordance with the GAAP.